Computer Networks for Beginners

 Importance of Computer Networks

 Companies use networks and computers for resource sharing, this reduces the cost of purchasing extra hardware.
 Examples include: sharing printers by multiple users, sharing one server for information and data retrieval.
-The shared resources may also include software, instead of the company purchasing and installing software of each computer, the software can be shared through the network.
+The shared resources may also include software.
+The cost of purchasing and installing the software on each computer can be reduced by sharing the network software resources within the company network.

-Networks also enable easy communication within the company or across different branches of the company.
-Examples include real-time video conferences.
+Computer networks can also enable easy communication within the company or across different branches of the company.
+The growing trend of remote work has also increased the importance of computer networks.
+Some meetings can now be conducted through networked video conferences.

-Homes contain many networked devices, e.g. computers, Smart TVs and smartphones.
-A single ISPs can connect all the devices under one subscription and enable the devices to be connected to the internet.
+Many households contain several networked devices, e.g. computers, Smart TVs and smartphones.
+A single internet service provider (ISP) can connect all the devices under one subscription and enable all the devices to be connected to the internet.

 The network also enables the user to purchase and sell goods and services while at home.
-A growing trend of employees working from home also utilizes the use of computer networks connected to the work station at their place of work.
+A growing trend of employees working from home also utilizes the use of computer networks connected to the work stations at their places of work.
+Freelances and remote workers also connect to a global network of clients and customers through their computer networks at home.

 Tablets, laptops, and smartphones are popular mobile devices, these devices can be connected to a workplace or home network and enable them to access resources from the network while in transit.

 Computer networking offers a diverse range of technological solutions to businesses, homes, and institutions in various formats.
-Networks, depending on the size can be inexpensive to set up and can enable the user to have access to maximum available resources at any time or place.
+Networks, depending on the size can be inexpensive to set up and can enable the network user to have access to a number of available resources at any time or place.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.